Beyond Managing Screen Time: How to Make a Home for Humans

 Today I read the most recent post on

 ’s by psychologist and , Research-Backed Advice on Screen Policies for Young Kids.
 Normally I find myself nodding along in agreement to most of the work shared on After Babel, but sensed that something crucial was missing in the advice being offered.While Haidt does emphasize delay, the problem is that the article rests on the assumption that screens will inevitably be a big part of our children’s lives.
-It is a given that screens will interrupt our interactions (“It’s unrealistic to think that we’ll never look at our phones when around our kids”); that we need screens to cope (“Yes, sometimes the whole point of using screens is to give ourselves a break”), and that we shouldn’t care too much about about screen time (“we may be better off focusing less on how much our families are using them, and more on how.”).
+It is a given that screens will interrupt our interactions (“It’s unrealistic to think that we’ll never look at our phones when around our kids”); that we need screens to cope (“Yes, sometimes the whole point of using screens is to give ourselves a break”), and that we shouldn’t care too much about screen time (“we may be better off focusing less on how much our families are using them, and more on how.”).

 This is the wrong default assumption.
 While I agree that this is a reality for many families, I also wonder whether the advice offered fails to help families explore a different approach to screens as a whole.